I am struggling to pay my rent

 It is vital you contact your landlord or housing provider to make them aware that you are currently facing financial difficulties and you are trying your best to resolve this.
 By keeping your landlord / housing provider informed, they might be more sympathetic towards your case and allow you time to sort out your finances rather than penalising you or considering eviction.
 Make sure you pay what you can.

-- Benefits: You may be entitled to some benefits to increase your income.
-Contact your local Citizens Advice Bureau who will be able to advise you about the benefits you may be able to claim
+You may be entitled to some benefits to increase your income.
+Contact your local Citizens Advice who will be able to advise you about the benefits you may be able to claim.

-- Applying for Discretionary Housing Payments (DHP): DHP's are paid in addition to housing benefit and council tax support for those who need more help to pay their housing costs.
-Apply through the online form.
+DHP's are paid in addition to housing benefit and Council Tax support for those who need more help to pay their housing costs.
+Apply through the Discretionary Housing Payments online form.

-- Other ways to save money: Try searching for cheaper utility tariffs for your gas and electricity, look for cheaper mobile contracts and consider saving money on your grocery shopping by opting for non-branded items / buying in bulk / browsing different supermarkets finding the cheapest prices.
+Try searching for cheaper utility tariffs for your gas and electricity, look for cheaper mobile contracts and consider saving money on your grocery shopping by opting for non-branded (value) items / buying in bulk / browsing different supermarkets finding the cheapest prices.
+Don’t be afraid to take out a calculator (app available on mobiles) to work out cheaper prices when you’re shopping.

 I have rent arrears

-- Seek advice from financial advice agencies (see PDF above) who can help you manage your finances, help you draft your personal budget and put repayment plans in place based on what you can afford.
+- Seek advice from financial advice agencies (see useful housing contacts webpage) who can help you manage your finances, help you draft your personal budget and put repayment plans in place based on what you can afford.
 They can also liaise with your landlord on your behalf.

 - It is important you pay what you can towards your rent to maintain a good relationship with your landlord.
 Avoiding contact with your landlord whilst accumulating arrears may lead to the landlord evicting you.